tc39/proposal-smart-pipelines/readme.md

 ***

-Any topic-binding syntactic [TO DO]
+Any topic-binding syntactic [TODO]

 A topic environment is a Lexical Environment that corresponds

-[TO DO: Change “topical style” to “topic style”, to be consistent with “topic environment”.
+[TODO: Change “topical style” to “topic style”, to be consistent with “topic environment”.
 After all, this is a style of topics, not a style that itself is “topical” in the usual adjectival sense.]

-[TO DO]
+[TODO]

 #### Abstract operations
 **Resolve Topic** is a new abstract operation that acts upon a Lexical Environment.

-[TO DO]
+[TODO]

 ### Topic reference • Evaluation
 When evaluated during runtime, the topic reference uses the Resolve Topic